DHTMLX/docs-suite/docs/grid/configuration.md

 ## Summary of calculated values

-You can get the summary of calculated values based on the data of columns using the Grid API.
-First, you need to form a summary list on the needed level - for the whole component or for a particular column.
+You can get the summary of calculated values based on the columns data using the Grid API.
+First, you need to form a summary list on the needed level: for a [particular column](#column-summary) or for the [whole component](#grid-summary).
+After that, you can [get the object with the calculated values](#getting-the-summary-object) using the `getSummary()` method.

-:::note
+:::info
-You can use the [`dhx.methods`](helpers/data_calculation_functions.md) helper to redefine the default functors or to create a custom function for data calculation.
+Use the [`dhx.methods`](helpers/data_calculation_functions.md) helper to define the default statistical functions and to create custom functions for data calculation.
 :::

 ### Column summary